dante1130/my-website/content/pages/about.md

 - **Technologies** - Unity, OpenGL, wgpu, .NET, React, Express.js, Git
 - **Knowledge** - Game Engine Development, Games Development, Graphics Programming, Web Development, Object-Oriented Programming, Data-Oriented Design

+## What I'm currently learning

+- **Rust** - I am primarily a C++ developer, and after hearing many good things about Rust, I decided to give it a try.
+- **Vim Motions** - I was astonished by how fast some people can navigate in Vim, and I want to be able to do the same.

 ## My ongoing projects

 - [**Luminol Engine**](https://github.com/dante1130/luminol-engine) - A game engine written in Rust and wgpu.